A Guide To Conducting A Website Safety Check

 5. Use an Ongoing Solution

-There are a variety of tools out there that will regularly protect your site, and do regular malware scans, and backups in case something unfortunate happens.
+There are a variety of tools out there that will regularly protect your site, and perform regular malware scans, and backups in case something unfortunate happens.

-If you’re a WordPress user, there are a few security plugins you should consider:
+If you’re a WordPress user, there are a few WordPress security plugins you should consider:

 Secure Your Site.
 It’s Important.

-Hopefully, you have a better understanding of the common ways your site can become compromised, and the steps you can take to improve your site’s security.
+Hopefully, you have a better understanding of the common ways your site can become compromised, and the steps you can take to improve your site’s security, and the benefits of using a website security checker.